 For example, many people with “strong” legs also have a crackly, wobbly full squat due to a lack of mobility, too much sitting, bad footwear, etc. Despite decent leg strength from years of lifting, having a stiff full squat may hold you back in sports that involve frequent squatting/landing/falling.
 On the other hand, someone with exceptional full squat strength *and* mobility is more adept when moving through deep, unexpected ROMs.

 We are weakest in our end ROM.
 Impact-related injuries from landing/falling often involve hitting end ROM in your toes, feet, ankles, knees, and/or hips.
 The more strength you have in your end ROM, the more potential you have to safely absorb landing/falling forces.
 Two simple equations to keep in mind (load means landing/falling forces, capacity refers to your own strength):

 load < capacity = all good 👍

-In the quest for more capacity to overcome more load, shrimps/pistols are key for testing and building better mobility and mechanics.
-If controlling the bottom position of shrimps/pistols is difficult due to tight ankles, weak legs, or poor balance, consider these squats as an important weakness to work on.
+In the quest for more capacity to overcome more load, shrimps/pistols are key for testing/building/retesting better lower body mobility and mechanics.
+If controlling the bottom position of shrimps/pistols is difficult due to tight ankles, weak legs, or poor balance, consider working toward these single-leg squats as way to improve performance and mitigate risk of injury.
 Shrimps/pistols improve landing quality and lessen the likelihood of injury from falls.
-More ankle dorsiflexion and squat/pike mobility can even help you reach your feet for further/higher on horizontal/vertical jumps.
+More ankle dorsiflexion and squat/pike mobility can even help you reach your feet for further/higher on big jumps.